debops/debops/docs/ansible/roles/ldap/getting-started.rst

 either not enable LDAP support in a given environment, or enable it at the beginning of a new deployment.

+The POSIX integration with the LDAP directory can be controlled using the :envvar:`ldap__posix_enabled` variable.
+If it's set to ``False``, services that are specific to a POSIX environment (:command:`nslcd`, :command:`sshd`, :command:`sudo` and others) will not be configured with LDAP support.
+In such case only higher-level applications like :command:`nullmailer`, Postfix, GitLab, etc. will be configured for use with LDAP.

 You can of course enable LDAP support in an existing environment, but you should first learn about changes required by other Ansible roles for successful migration.
 Check the documentation of other DebOps roles for more details.